AAbhijithA/VoIP-TMS-Application/README.md

 ```
 > streamlit run About.py
 ```
-You will be able to access all the functionalities of the application built enjoy the application 😄
+You will be able to access all the functionalities of the application built after following all the steps given above.